open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/target-allocator.md

 ### Is the Target Allocator enabled?
 Is Prometheus service discovery enabled?

-If the `curl` commands above don’t show a list of expected `ServiceMonitor`s and `PodMonitor`s, then it’s time to dig a bit deeper.
+If the `curl` commands above don’t show a list of expected `ServiceMonitor`s and `PodMonitor`s, you need to check whether the features that populate those values are turned on.

 One thing to remember is that just because you include the `targetAllocator` section in the `OpenTelemetryCollector` CR doesn’t mean that it’s enabled.
 You